zodern/fix-async-stubs/README.md

 ## zodern:fix-async-stubs

-A year ago Meteor added support for async Method stubs.
-They have some [limitations](https://guide.meteor.com/2.8-migration.html#the-limitations).
+A year ago Meteor added support for [async Method stubs](https://guide.meteor.com/2.8-migration.html#callasync).
+With the current implementation there are some limitations.
 Specifically, while an async stub is running, other code can not:

 - call a method
 - do a client side mutation with the [allow-deny package](https://docs.meteor.com/api/collections#Mongo-Collection-allow)